-Over the last seven years, the Electric Knights have worked to convert an internal combustion (IC) snowmobile to a fully electric utility snowmobile.
-This past year, safer, more reliable and more energy dense batteries were chosen to power the snowmobile; an improvement over the LiPo4 cells used in previous versions of the snowmobile.
+Over the last eight years, the Electric Knights have worked to convert internal combustion (IC) snowmobiles to fully electric utility snowmobiles.
+Two years ago, safer, more reliable and more energy dense battery modules were purchased and are still used to power the snowmobile; an improvement over the LiPO4 cells used in previous versions of the snowmobile.
 These batteries needed to meet specifications for output current, voltage, and operate in conditions required by competition and the NSF.
-An energy density that is as high as possible is desirable so that the cells supply as much energy as possible at a lower cell weight.
+An energy density that is as high is desirable so that the cells supply as much energy as possible at a lower cell weight.
 A high power density or volume power density is also desirable.
-This is because if each cell has a higher power density, less space will be taken up by each cell, and thus when constrained in a specific space, there will be more energy in the constrained space.
+If each cell has a higher power density, less space will be taken up by each cell, and thus when constrained in a specific space, there will be more energy in the constrained space.
 With a high energy density and high power density, it is possible to get the power needed to complete the events that require the snowmobile to run under a load.
-With more power the events such as the Draw Bar Pull as well as the Range event are accomplished more easily.
+With more power, the events such as the Draw Bar Pull as well as the Range event are accomplished more easily.

-As the main power system involves a large quantity of cells, it is essential to use a Battery Management System to normalize the system.
-The centralized BMS equalizes each individual pack as well as preventing any pack from sinking below the minimum operating voltage.
-By protecting the batteries from falling lower than its minimum voltage, no one battery will cause the entire battery system to perform inadequately or fail.
-Included within the BMS is the capability to sense variables of each battery pack to allow the user to monitor the system.
-A close watch of the temperature, voltage and current output of the batteries can be used to keep the snowmobile operating safely.
-For example high temperatures, currents or drops in voltage are all indications that the snowmobile needs to be serviced.
+As the main power system involves a large quantity of lithium ion cells, it is essential to use a battery management system to normalize the system.
+The centralized BMS balances each individual cell and prevents them from sinking below the minimum operating voltage.
+By protecting the cells from falling lower than its minimum voltage, no one battery will cause the entire battery system to perform inadequately or fail.
+Included in the BMS is the capability to sense variables of each battery pack to allow the user to monitor the system.
+A close watch of the temperature, voltage, and current output of the batteries can be used to keep the snowmobile operating safely.
+For example, high temperatures, currents or drops in voltage are all indications that the snowmobile needs to be serviced.

 Balancing the speed and torque applied to the track is also necessary to increase the snowmobile's performance when towing a load.
 The use of a more efficient motor controller allows more power to pass from the main battery system to the motor increasing both speed and torque and the range of the snowmobile.
 Secondly, the gear ratio can be adjusted.
-Speed and torque are inversely related with this adjustment; in other words an increase in speed leads to a reduction in torque and vice versa.
+Speed and torque are inversely related with this adjustment; in other words an increase in speed leads to a reduction in torque and the other way around.
 With somewhat less emphasis on acceleration and the event requiring the snowmobile to tow 500 pounds for 500 feet, more torque is needed.
 While taking into account that the events are still time based, ratios for gears still need to be able to provide the torque needed, at the same time moving at a reasonable speed.

-Another improvement made to the conversion was the elimination of the oil-filled chain drive system that is found stock on the IC Snowmobile.
-Instead a belt driven drive system was implemented.
-Use of a belt driven system, instead of the chain drive makes the snowmobile substantially quieter.
+Use of a belt driven system makes the snowmobile run quietly.
 Not only does switching to this system help with the noise event, but in fact it played an important part in helping with the handling of the snowmobile.
-In the process of switching to a belt driven system, the placement of the motor was altered.
-The motor was moved to a position lower than it was in previous years allowing a more desirable center of gravity for the snowmobile, improving handling.
 Through past years at the Clean Snowmobile Challenge the weight of the snowmobile has varied due to changes in the design.
-To help improve performance, the team sought to reduce weight where possible on new and existing components on the snowmobile.
+To help improve performance, the team sought to reduce weight where possible on new and existing components in the snowmobile.
 With a lower weight, less energy will be needed in the snowmobile, thus giving it a larger range.